 Click Take Screenshot.

-If you selected Select area to grab, the pointer changes into a crosshair.
+If you selected Selection, the pointer changes into a crosshair.
 Click and drag the area you want for the screenshot.

 In the Save Screenshot window, enter a file name and choose a folder, then click Save.